- Season & Tickets

 - Graduate Programs

 - Current Students

 - Summer Programs

-Joan has been honored nationally by the American Alliance for Theatre and Education.
+Professor Lazarus has been honored nationally by the American Alliance for Theatre and Education.
 In addition to Presidential Citations, she received the Creative Drama for Human Awareness Award, the Barbara Salisbury Wills Alliance Award, for her service to the field, and the 2012 Campton Bell Lifetime Achievement Award.
 In 2014, Professor Lazarus was named one of the "Texas Ten" by The University of Texas at Austin Alumni Association, Texas Exes.
 This recognition honors the best and most inspiring professors to ever teach at the univeristy.

 Drama and Theatre for Youth and Communities / Theatre Pedagogy